Stellacore/peridetic/README.md

 	(only a portion of) the ellipsoid has a "best" fit for its surface over a specific region or country.

-* Z - is the axis orthogonal to the equator (The rotation plane of symmetry associated with the ellipsoid under consideration).
+* Z - is the axis orthogonal to the equator, i.e. orthogonal to the rotation plane of symmetry for the ellipsoid under consideration.
 On Earth, the positive "Z" axis points toward the North pole.

-* X - is axis orthogonal to "Z" (in the equatorial plane) and directed toward the prime meridian.
+* X - is axis in the equatorial plane, orthogonal to "Z" and directed toward the prime meridian.
 On Earth, when using the Greenwich prime meridian(+), the positive "X" points approximately toward the Gulf of Guinea.